Climate Change (Information Disclosure Based on TCFD Recommendations)

 sources

-• Use of supportive policy
+Use of supportive policy incentives and use

-• Use of lower-emission sources of
+of lower-emission sources of energy

 • Use of policy incentives such as energy-saving subsidies

-renewable energy
+introduction of renewable energy

 Short term